SamCarlberg/epilogue/README.md

   // Not explicitly configured.
 Therefore, per the class-level default, this is considered critical Measure<Velocity<Distance>> velocity();

-  // This field is utterly unimportant and should never be logged
+  // This field should never be logged
-  @Epilogue(importance = Epilogue.Importance.NONE)
+  @NotLogged
   private double ignored;

   @Override